artyom-vetlugin/ClosetAssistant/VISION.md

 - Variation rule implemented: suggestions now penalize items used in the last 3 wear logs and reward fresh picks
 - Storage hygiene: item delete also removes the associated Supabase Storage image (best-effort)
 - PWA upgrade: runtime caching for Supabase public storage images for faster grids and limited offline support
+- i18n: Full interface localization to English and Russian, namespaced keys and a persistent language selector added.

 ## 10. Success Metrics (MVP)